Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: SUPPORTING INFORMATION

 This crossover is made explicit in the insets of Fig.~\ref{fig:fig2-supply_2d-3D}, where $D$ is plotted directly as a function of $T$.
-In this regime, the diffusivity is well described by $D = \left(k_B / {\xi_{\mathrm{eff}}} \right) T = A\,T$, consistent with the Einstein relation for kinetic, weakly constrained transport.
-Linear fits yield $A = k_B / {\xi_{\mathrm{eff}}} = 2.2855 \times 10^{-2}$ for the two-dimensional system and $A = k_B / {\xi_{\mathrm{eff}}} = 8.7393 \times 10^{-2}$ for the three-dimensional system.
+In this high temperature regime, the diffusivity is well described by $D = \left(k_\mathrm{B} / {\xi_{\mathrm{eff}}} \right) T = A\,T$, consistent with the Einstein relation for kinetic, weakly constrained transport.
+Linear fits yield $A = k_\mathrm{B} / {\xi_{\mathrm{eff}}} = 2.29 \times 10^{-2}$ for the two-dimensional system and $A = k_\mathrm{B} / {\xi_{\mathrm{eff}}} = 8.74 \times 10^{-2}$ for the three-dimensional system.
 The robustness of this linear scaling across dimensionality demonstrates that, once structural constraints are sufficiently relaxed, carrier motion is governed primarily by thermal energy rather than by activation over persistent barriers.
+Notably, the same sequence of transport regimes-activated at low T, an intermediate sublattice-melting crossover, and the high-temperature linear $D \propto T$ behavior-is observed in three dimensions, confirming that the phenomenology is not an artifact of two-dimensionality.

-This behavior stands in clear contrast to that observed for large carriers (discussed below), where the diffusivity develops a weakly temperature-dependent, saturation-like regime at high temperatures.
+This behavior stands in clear contrast to that observed for large carriers (discussed in the next section), where the diffusivity develops a weakly temperature-dependent, saturation-like regime at high temperatures.
 In those systems, transport remains dominated by residual activation barriers even after host melting, leading to an approximately temperature-independent diffusivity.
 The absence of such saturation in the small-carrier system highlights a qualitative change in the dominant transport mechanism, underscoring the role of carrier size in determining whether the high-temperature dynamics are barrier-limited or kinetic in nature.